-Essential oils are expensive!
+Infused oils are expensive!
 Much more so than fragrance oils.
-Fragrance oils are man made scents to mimic smells we remember.
-Many times fragrance oils are needed to get a specific scent we like (perfumes etc).
-Essential oils are plant derived.
+Fragrance oils are man-made scents to mimic smells we remember.
+Many times fragrance oils are needed to get a specific scent we like (perfumes, etc).
+Infused oils are plant derived.
 Which is why they cost more.
 But you can make your own very easily!
 Especially with summer in full swing and an abundant supply of herbs out there!
 Here's how.

 In this demonstration I will be making peppermint oil.